 It can be argued that reclassification should simply be prohibited.
-This would free the statement of profit or loss and other comprehensive income from the need to formally to classify gains and losses between P/L and OCI.
+This would free the statement of profit or loss and other comprehensive income from the need to formally to classify gains and losses between SOPL and OCI.
 This would reduce complexity and gains and losses could only ever be recognised once.
-There would still remain the issue of how to define the earnings in earnings per share, a ratio loved by investors, as clearly total comprehensive income would contain too many gains and losses that were non-operational, unrealised, outside the control of management and not relating to the accounting period.
+However, there would still remain the issue of how to define the earnings in earnings per share, a very important ratio for investors, as clearly total comprehensive income would contain too many gains and losses that were non-operational, unrealised, outside the control of management and not relating to the accounting period.

 Narrow approach to the OCI

 A revaluation surplus on a financial asset classified as FVTOCI is a good example of a bridging gain.
-The asset is accounted for at fair value on the statement of financial position but effectively at cost in P/L. As such, by recognising the revaluation surplus in OCI, the OCI is acting as a bridge between the statement of financial position and the P/L. On disposal reclassification ensures that the amount recognised in P/L will be consistent with the amounts that would be recognised in P/L if the financial asset had been measured at amortised cost.
+The asset is accounted for at fair value on the statement of financial position but effectively at cost in SOPL.
+As such, by recognising the revaluation surplus in OCI, the OCI is acting as a bridge between the statement of financial position and the SOPL.
+On disposal reclassification ensures that the amount recognised in SOPL will be consistent with the amounts that would be recognised in SOPL if the financial asset had been measured at amortised cost.

 Broad approach to the OCI